We offer a complete range of services tailored to your needs

 • Managed — 10% of monthly rent

 • Fully Managed with Rent Guarantee and Legal Cost — 12% of monthly rent

-• Set up procedure involves preparation of the Assured Shorthold Tenancy agreement, full profile referencing, HD quality video Inventory, submitting the deposit to the Deposit Protection Service, prepare the final check out & handle the return of the deposit — £300 incl.
+• Set up procedure involves preparation of the Assured Shorthold Tenancy agreement, full profile referencing, HD quality video Inventory, submitting the deposit to the Deposit Protection Service, prepare & handle the return of the deposit — £300 incl.
 VAT, for fully furnished properties — £350 incl.
 VAT

 – Gas safety check — £80 incl.
 VAT (With Service £120 incl.
 VAT)

 - 4 Bedroom properties – £160

 • Call out charge (out of hours — before 9am and after 6pm) — £50 incl.
 VAT

 • Assured Shorthold Tenancy Agreement Renewals — £100 incl.
 VAT